maurolepore/ghr/README.md

 status](https://www.r-pkg.org/badges/version/ghr)](https://cran.r-project.org/package=ghr)
 <!-- badges: end -->

-The ghr package helps you to request information to the GitHub-API using an intuitive syntax, similar to that of `remotes::install_github()`.
+The ghr (GitHub-R) package helps you to request information to the GitHub-API using an intuitive syntax, similar to that of `remotes::install_github()`.
 For example, this is a valid path `maurolepore/ghr@master`.
 Also this one:
 `maurolepore/ghr/reference@gh-pages`.

 ## Installation